 Last night in front of a packed house of A-List celebrities and a television audience of millions, Shane McGowan accepted the award on his liver’s behalf as human organs are incapable of speaking.
 Unfortunately Shane was also incapable of speaking as he had taken full advantage of the free bar and simply mumbled something incoherent before falling off the stage and smashing his new teeth off the head of Dame Judi Dench.

-It is hoped that Shane will donate his liver to science so future generations can study it and figure out how in the name of Christ he didn’t die sooner.
+It is hoped that Shane will donate his liver to science so future generations can study it and figure out how the hell he didn’t die sooner.